NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-   Before proceeding, verify that the "Nextcloud" module has been installed from :guilabel:`Software Center`
+   Before proceeding, verify that the **Nextcloud** module has been installed from :guilabel:`Software Center`

 By default, Nextcloud integration is disabled for all users.